JuanCantu1/JuanCantu1/README.md

 ---
 ## 📌 Who I Am

-I'm a **Graduate Research Assistant** and current **Master’s student in Electrical Engineering** at UTRGV, working under Dr. Hasina Huq.
+I'm a **Master’s student in Electrical Engineering** at UTRGV.
 I hold a **Bachelor of Science in Computer Engineering** from UTRGV, where I built a strong foundation in digital design, computer architecture, and embedded systems.

 My interests center on **FPGA, ASIC/VLSI, and front-end digital design**, with a focus on RTL development, CPU architectures, and system-on-chip integration.
 I am passionate about semiconductor technologies and high-performance digital systems that power modern computing.